kyle-annen/kyle-annen.github.io.old/_posts/2017-10-03-Moving-Times-and-Addressing-Needs.markdown

 The closing mines have left rifts through small town USA leaving despair and a vast lack of employment opportunities.
 Their mission is to teach programming to displaced coal miners, to mine the minds left in wake of a changing world.

+You can read more about Mined Mines and their incredibly noble pursuits [here][minedmines].

 This type of economic hardship in small towns has occurred in other areas of the USA at different times in history.

 ![loggers]({{ site.url }}/assets/loggers.jpg)